 La Isabela: National Historical and Archaeological Park (Dominican Republic)

-La Isabella was founded by Christopher Columbus during his second voyage in 1493 and was the first European town in America.
+Christopher Columbus founded La Isabella during his second voyage in 1493, and it was the first European town in America.
 It was intended to be Columbus's home in the New World and a base from which to establish Spanish presence and dominion in the West Indies.

 La Isabela: National Historical and Archaeological Park

-La Isabela was the first intentional European colonial town in the New World.
-The site is located on the east bank of the Bajabonico River where it empties into the Bay of Isabela on the north coast of the Dominican Republic.
+La Isabela was the New World's first intentional European colonial town.
+The site is located on the east bank of the Bajabonico River, which empties into the Bay of Isabela on the north coast of the Dominican Republic on the island of Hispaniola.

-The ruins were discovered in the mid-20th century and now form a National Historical and Archaeological Park, complete with the remains of Columbus’s house, a church and a graveyard.
-There is also a museum that details the story of the Taino people and the Spaniards’ arrival and features some preserved relics.
+The ruins were discovered in the mid-20th century and now form a National Historical and Archaeological Park, complete with the remains of Columbus's house, a church and a graveyard.
+The museum also details the story of the Taino people and the Spaniards' arrival and features some preserved relics.

-The archaeological site is 42 km (26 mi) west of the city of Puerto Plata, in Puerto Plata Province , adjacent to the village of El Castillo.
+The archaeological site is 42 km (26 mi) west of Puerto Plata, in Puerto Plata Province, adjacent to the village of El Castillo.
 In 2018, the Dominican Republic submitted the property for consideration as a UNESCO World Heritage Site.

 First European Town in America

-La Isabella was founded by Christopher Columbus during his second voyage in 1493 and was the first European town in America.
+Christopher Columbus founded La Isabella during his second voyage in 1493, and it was the first European town in America.
 It was intended to be Columbus's home in the New World and a base from which to establish Spanish presence and dominion in the West Indies.

-The first attempt of a permanent settlement, the fort of La Navidad, established by Columbus a year earlier in what is now Haiti, had been totally destroyed by the native Taíno people when he returned.
+The first attempt at a permanent settlement, the fort of La Navidad, established by Columbus a year earlier in what is now Haiti, had been destroyed by the native Taíno people when he returned.

 Columbus brought seventeen ships carrying some 1,500 men, along with livestock and seeds for crops, as well as the tools and equipment necessary to start a colony.
-Among the all-male settlers were builders, craftsmen, farmers – among other occupations and social classes – even Franciscan friars.
+Among the all-male settlers were builders, artisans, farmers, among other occupations and social classes, even Franciscan friars.
 The goal was to implement a Spanish way of life.

 La Isabela was surrounded by a wall, with a fortified storehouse at one end and Columbus’s citadel at the other.
 It had a plaza on the water, with several stone buildings.
 Palm thatch huts provided housing for most of the town’s inhabitants.

-Archaeological evidence shows that there was a second settlement near the walled town that served as a center for ceramic production, industry, agriculture and ranching.
+Archaeological evidence shows that a second settlement near the walled town was a center for ceramic production, industry, agriculture and ranching.

-Hunger and disease soon led to mutiny, punishment, disillusion, and more hunger and disease.
-It reached the point where a group of settlers, led by Bernal de Pisa, attempted to capture and make off with several ships and go back to Spain.
+Hunger and disease soon led to mutiny, punishment, disillusion, and hunger and disease.
+Finally, it reached the point where a group of settlers, led by Bernal de Pisa, attempted to capture and make off with several ships and return to Spain.

-La Isabela barely survived until 1496 when Columbus decided to abandon it in favor of a new settlement on the southern coast of Hispaniola, now Santo Domingo.
+La Isabela barely survived until 1496, when Columbus abandoned it in favor of a new settlement on the southern coast of Hispaniola, now Santo Domingo.